-- 1 If you have an existing Version Manager 5.3/6.0 project, determine when to convert it to the new Version Manager project format.
-We recommend converting at a successful milestone in your project.
-See Part 3, "5.3/6.0 Projects," on page 423. - 2 For new Version Manager projects, create a Version Manager project database which will contain the source control project associated with the IDE project.
+- 1 Create a Version Manager project database which will contain the source control project associated with the IDE project.
 Use the Version Manager desktop client to create the project database.
-See "Creating and Configuring Project Databases" on page 31. - 3 Add the IDE project and files to source control.
-See Part 2, "IDE Reference," on page 87. - 4 Configure the source control project in the Version Manager desktop client.
+See "Creating and Configuring Project Databases" on page 29. - 2 Add the IDE project and files to source control.
+See Part 2, "IDE Reference," on page 85. - 3 Configure the source control project in the Version Manager desktop client.
 Configuration includes setting up security and promotion groups.
 For more information on project configuration, see the Version Manager Administrator's Guide.